jeffthomasiii/Just-a-Thought/_posts/025-06-14-filling-the-mind-not-emptying-it.md

 author: Jeff Thomas III
 categories: [faith, devotional, spiritual-discipline]
 tags: [biblical meditation, spiritual formation, Scripture, transformation, peace, wisdom, Psalm 119]
-excerpt: "Biblical meditation isn't about emptying your mind—it's about filling it with God's truth.
+excerpt: "Biblical meditation isn't about emptying your mind, it's about filling it with God's truth.
 Learn how Scripture defines meditation and how it transforms the heart."
 image: /assets/images/biblical-meditation.jpg
 ---